chintal/raspi-backdrop/README.md

 Utility to display a backdrop on the Raspberry Pi screen using the Dispmanx windowing system.
 This is intended to provide controlled backgrounds on lower dispmanx layers over which dispmanx based UIs, such as Kivy based full screen applications can be built, while exposing portions of underlying X windows.

-Backdrop only provides rectangular regions, and if complex shapes are needed you will either have to run multiple instances (I wouldn't recommend too many), or fork backdrop and implement the shapes you need in code.
+Backdrop only provides black rectangular regions, and if complex shapes or colors are needed you may be able to get away with running multiple instances (I wouldn't recommend too many), or more likely should fork backdrop and implement the shapes and colors you need in code.
 If you do so in a way which preserves core functionality, pull requests will be welcome.

-    Usage: backdrop [-b <RGBA>] [-d <number>] [-l <layer>] [-x <offset>] [-y <offset>] [-w <pixels> -h <pixels>]
+    Usage: backdrop [-d <number>] [-l <layer>] [-x <offset>] [-y <offset>] [-w <pixels> -h <pixels>]

-    -b - set background colour 16 bit RGBA e.g. 0x000F is opaque black
     -d - Raspberry Pi display number
     -l - DispmanX layer number
     -x - offset (pixels from the left)